-A 16+ Entrance History of Art tutor will fully prepare students with the knowledge and understanding required for the exam.
+A 16+ Entrance History of Art tutor fully prepares students with the knowledge and understanding required for the exam.

-A tutor will help develop the skills and critical vocabulary that students require to analyse and discuss works of art within their historical and cultural contexts.
+A tutor develops students’ critical vocabulary needed to discuss works of art in both their historical and cultural contexts.

-16+ Entrance History of Art tuition will enhance a student’s understanding of exam preparation and technique, building their confidence in a steady and assertive way.
+16+ Entrance History of Art tuition enhances a student’s understanding of exam preparation, building their confidence in an assertive way.

 16+ entrance exams are set by independent schools to assess a student’s level and suitability for entry into Year 12.

-Prospective students will sit exams in all of the A Levels they wish to take at a higher level.
+Prospective students sit exams in all of the A Levels they wish to study.

-As the exams are written in-house by each school, there is no standardised process for the 16+, but the papers are usually based on the GCSE syllabi with the aim to challenge students with some unfamiliar questions.
+The exams are written in-house by each school, so there is no standardised process for the 16+.
+However, the papers are based on the GCSE syllabi with the aim to challenge students with some unfamiliar questions.